640 South State StreetDover, Delaware 19901

 Fatigue, sometimes severe

-Your doctor may also order other tests that measure substances in your urine or blood.
+Your healthcare provider may also order other tests that measure substances in your urine or blood.
 These include:

 Sodium in your urine